 Here is your opportunity to learn more about the shows in the upcoming season.
-Hosted by Executive Producer and Artistic Director David Armstrong, Spotlight Nights give you a chance to hear more about the writers and composers who create musicals.
+Hosted by Executive Producer and Artistic Director David Armstrong, Spotlight Night gives you a chance to hear more about the writers and composers who create musicals.
 You'll hear songs sung by some of our favorite 5th Avenue performers.
 And you'll meet members of the creative team who will bring each production to life.
-Best of all, these events are always FREE!
+Best of all, these general admission events are always FREE!

 For details and a schedule of upcoming Fridays at The 5th events, click here.

-The Rising Star Project production will be entirely student-performed, including a student cast and student orchestra, and will be run by a student technical crew under the mentorship and guidance of theater professionals.
-The production will be coordinated, marketed, developed and produced by a student administrative team under the coaching of 5th Avenue Theatre staff.
-Students will be immersed in authentic experiences, gain an appreciation for collaboration, and will develop real-world skills used by theater professionals.
+The Rising Star Project production is entirely student-performed, including a student cast and student orchestra, and is run by a student technical crew under the mentorship and guidance of theater professionals.
+The production is coordinated, marketed, developed and produced by a student administrative team under the coaching of 5th Avenue Theatre staff.

-For complete details about the Rising Star Project: Rogers and Hammerstein's Carousel, click here.
+For complete details about the Rising Star Project click here.

 Evening and weekend performances will take place in March 2017.
 For more information and to buy tickets, please check back in February 2017.